syncfusion-content/extension-docs/Extension/PDFViewer-SDK-Extension/Visual-Studio/download-and-installation.md

 7. After the installation is complete, open Visual Studio.

+8. Verify the extension is enabled by navigating to **Extensions > Manage Extensions > Installed** and confirming **Syncfusion® PDF Viewer SDK** appears in the list and is enabled.

-8. Now, under the menu **Extensions**, you can use the Syncfusion® extensions from the Visual Studio.
+9. Now, under the menu **Extensions**, you can use the Syncfusion® extensions from the Visual Studio.

     ![SyncfusionMenu](images/SyncfusionMenu.png)

+N> If the VSIX Installer fails, check the installer logs at `%TEMP%\dd_*_VSIXInstaller.log` for details.

 ## Install from the Visual Studio Marketplace